- Introduction and Purpose

 Donors are asked to submit a list of items they wish to donate to facilitate the selection and processing of materials and for gift acknowledgement purposes.
 Lists may be submitted online.
 Donations cannot be accepted without prior approval of collection development staff.

 As a general rule, duplicate copies of materials are purchased rarely, only when a title is very heavily used and funds are available.
 Second print copies of journals are not purchased.
 Some core books and journals are provided in print and electronic formats to ensure archival access.
-In recent years, AMC students have provided additional funding to the library for the purchase of second and third copies of selected heavily-used textbooks.
+In recent years, CU Anschutz students have provided additional funding to the library for the purchase of second and third copies of selected heavily-used textbooks.

 Books that are missing, lost, or damaged are not automatically replaced, even when the library is reimbursed for these items.
 The decision to replace a book is made by collection development staff based on use, subject matter and relevance to the needs of primary clients, currency, cost, and available funds.
 Missing print journal issues are replaced only when provided to the library by donors.